mdarfaanbaig/-Movie-Booking-CDC-Data---Real-Time-Aggregation-in-Snowflake-Dynamic-Table/README.md

 🚀 A real-time movie booking dashboard that aggregates data from CDC (Change Data Capture) sources using Snowflake Dynamic Tables and visualizes it in an interactive Streamlit web application.

 📌 Features
-✅ Real-time CDC Data Processing – Leverages Snowflake Dynamic Tables to handle streaming updates.
-✅ Interactive Streamlit Dashboard – Provides insights on bookings, revenue, and ticket sales.
+✅ Real-time CDC Data Processing – Leverages Snowflake Dynamic Tables to handle streaming updates.\n ✅ Interactive Streamlit Dashboard – Provides insights on bookings, revenue, and ticket sales.
 ✅ Custom Filters – Users can filter data by date range and booking status.
 ✅ Data Aggregation & Visualization – Uses Snowflake Snowpark for data transformation and Altair/Matplotlib for charts.